 Whether through her music, poetry, art, or through her workshops, classes, and one-on-one sessions, Summer Search Boston alumna Maddie Lam is always looking to create spaces where people can authentically express themselves and heal.

-Maddie credits her first summer experience with DEVA Soul Journeys in 2014 as one of the first big steps in her own healing journey, saying that it "totally revolutionized my life."
+Maddie credits her first summer experience in 2014 as one of the first big steps in her own healing journey, saying that it "totally revolutionized my life."

-DEVA's Soul Journey program is a mix of wilderness and self exploration, focusing on reflection, journaling, creative expression, and community building. "[The trip] introduced me to E
+That program provided a mix of wilderness and self exploration, focusing on reflection, journaling, creative expression, and community building. "[The trip] introduced me to E

 mbodiment and Yoga practices," she explains.
 "It had me asking myself, what does it mean to live an authentic life?"